 What supplements can help my soccer performance on a training day?

 Caffeine is the most widely research supplement which could help to improve your training performance.
 Taking caffeine before exercise improves your mental alertness as well your ability to perform repeated sprints and explosive actions such as jumping.
 You could consume 2 mg/kg body mass 45 minutes before training so that you will feel the benefits throughout training.
-A simple way to achieve caffeine intake at this time would be to consume caffeine in our GO Energy + Caffeine Gels or Go Hydro + Caffeine Tablets to give a quick hit.
+A simple way to achieve caffeine intake at this time would be to consume caffeine in the form of a shot (e.g. SiS Caffeine Shot) to give a quick hit.

 Start the game with full muscle glycogen stores by consuming more carbohydrates the day before the match (6-8 g/kg body mass) and in your pre-match meal (2 g/kg body mass).

 - Consume 2 mg/kg of caffeine in the warm-up to increase your mental alertness and physical performance during the match.

 - Consume carbohydrate during exercise at a rate of 30-60 g per hour in order to prevent fatigue and help you maintain your passing, shooting and dribbling skills.